Carl Rogers

 Carl Rogers was an influential American psychologist best known for pioneering client centered therapy and humanistic psychology in the 1960s.
+Carl Rogers' contribution to psychology includes his development of client-centered therapy, a non-directive approach that emphasizes the therapist’s role in providing empathy, genuineness, and unconditional positive regard, allowing clients to explore their thoughts and feelings in a supportive environment.
 The humanistic psychology movement centered on the idea that everyone is unique and that mental health professionals should treat their patients as such.
 Humanistic principles are concerned with the growth of an individual’s self-worth, fulfillment, love, and autonomy, which was a revolutionary approach to therapy at the time.
-Nowadays, the non-directive, client-centered approach of Rogers is viewed as an integral part of humanistic psychology.
+Today, the non-directive, client-centered approach of Carl Rogers is viewed as an integral part of humanistic psychology.

 Who was Carl Rogers?